JustAnotherHeroRiding/tee-tree/Notes and Reqs.md

 - There should be a line between the two profile pics .
 This needs a lot more work as the current solution is clunky #DONE
 - Let's add the second line directly in the create post wizard above the image but only on the reply wizard #DONE
 - Fetch number of replies for each post in all the post fetching endpoints #DONE
-- Mutation for posting replies, depending on the src passed it will be decided which mutation to call
+- Mutation for posting replies, depending on the src passed it will be decided which mutation to call inside the createpostwizard #DONE
+- Profile page should have a replies page
+- After a reply is posted, the modal should close and the reply will appear on the profile with a replying to {user} banner just like the retweets
+- Replies should also appear on the main feed, with the original post nested inside the reply
+- Clicking on a reply should open it with the main post above it
 - Click outside or esc to close the modal, perhaps use the hook
-- Profile page should have a replies page
 - On the single post all replies should be shown with scrolling

 ## Post View